Through classroom learning and in-water practice, the Lifesaving

 the course; Bronze Cross or higher certification (need not be

-Instructor Trainer or Lifesaving Instructor Trainer evaluates and
+Instructor Trainers or Lifesaving Instructor Trainers evaluate and

 Candidate recognition: Certification card.